Dr. Steiner's Psychotherapy Tools

 Many therapists have websites and blogs, Twitter, Linked In and Face Book accounts, etc. Remember to write out directions for your Emergency Response Team about how to update this information.
 If you know that you will be out of the office for a specific period of time consider posting contact information on your website that includes the name and phone number of the colleague who has agreed to cover for you.

-Tip #5 In the section that includes the template for patient summaries, add this information:
+Tip #5 Make sure your ERT has information about your online video/ telehealth provider.
+In the section that includes the template for patient summaries, add this information:

 Name of teletherapy company/provider:________________________